boxuk/albot/README.md

       $ albot pulls with athieriot

 The opposite is also available.
-Show all the Pull Requests that do NOT correspond to a term:
+Show all the Pull Requests that does NOT correspond to a term:

       $ albot pulls without WIP